UPDATE: (2 April 2022) Ben Thanh Street Food Market has been closed. The space is now occupied by a nightclub.

 Vietnamese Street Food for Hipsters

-Ben Thanh Street Food Market is a trendy food hall just a stone’s throw away from Ben Thanh Market.
+Ben Thanh Street Food Market is a trendy food hall just a stone’s throw away from Ben Thanh Market in Saigon.
 See where those motorcycles are headed?
 At the end of the block is Ben Thanh Market.

 Stylish food halls like this one have been all the rage in Manila the last few years.
 It’s a fun concept.
 Take a bunch of eateries and put them all in one place to give diners more options.